sbha/rstrings/README.md

 # rstrings
 ## Overview
-Functions for working with strings in R
+Functions for working with strings in R. Easier binding when searching for multiple terms with `search_binder()`.
+Easier replacement of multiple values with `str_replacer()`.

 ## Installation
 ``` r